Techneatium/F14_CheatSheet/README.md

 - New Command
   - `notebox` like `warningbox`, for writing out notes... in a box
 - New option
-  - `fontHelvetica` uses Helvetica Neue font with Spartan (Futura) Titles
+  - `fontHelvetica` uses Helvetica Neue font with Metropolis (Futura) Titles

 ***
 ### Changelog - 2022.02.14 `v1.0.2`